Taisiya-Yureneva-Tel-Ran-study/node-intro/README.md

 # Node.js intro

-## HW #6 backend
+## HW #7 backend

-### Calculator on HTTP server
+### Express middleware
 #### Protocol
+- POST api/greet
+    - returns JSON with a greeting and request time
+    - does not allow more than 3 requests per minute
+- GET api/status
-- JSON inside request containing:
+    - returns JSON with server status and request time
-    - operation like "*", "-", "+", "/"
-    - first operand as a number
-    - second operand as a number
+    - allows as many requests as needed